Schoonology/weighted/README.md

     console.log('Decision:', weighted.select(options, weights, rand))

+## A Note on Weights

+Version 0.1 required that all weights add up to exactly 1.
+As of version 0.2 this is no longer required, simply recommended.

+## A Note on Performance

+Weighted is optimized for selection, especially repeated selection over the same Arrays of actions and weights.
+See the output and source of `npm run-script bench` for details.

 ## Thanks

  * The AI folks at 38 Studios for teaching me just how "intelligent" random activity can seem.